realsubinbabu/install-docker-engine-on-ubuntu/README.md

 </ul>
 <h3>Usage</h3>

-1. Download the script and make it executable:
+1. Download the script:

     ```https://github.com/realsubinbabu/install-docker-engine-on-ubuntu.git```

+    or create a file: ```docker-install.sh``` in your server using nano or any editor, and copy / paste the code.

+2. Make it executable with

     ```chmod +x docker-install.sh```

-2. Run the script:
+3. Run the script:

     ```./docker-install.sh```

-3. Select an option from the menu to continue with the installation.
+4. Select an option from the menu to continue with the installation.

 - Install Docker and Docker Compose
 - Install Only Docker